-Occupation: People whose working conditions exposed them to very high levels of asbestos may develop symptoms sooner than those with low levels of exposure.
+Occupation: Working conditions with high levels of asbestos exposure may cause symptoms to develop sooner than those with low exposure levels.

-Amount and Duration: Individuals who are exposed to large amounts of asbestos over a long period of time may have symptoms develop more quickly than those who are exposed to a small amount for a short period of time.
+Amount and Duration: Individuals exposed to large amounts of asbestos over long periods of time may develop symptoms more quickly than those exposed to a small amount for a short period of time.

 Asbestos Type: Exposure to crocidolite, a particularly hazardous type of asbestos, may cause symptoms to manifest sooner than exposure to other types of asbestos.